afsunday/podtable/README.md

 ```

+# Contributing

+Thank you for considering to contribute to Podtablejs below is a quick guide

+* clone this repo locally
+* run `npm install` & `npm run build` || `npm run watch`
+* Include the `podtable/dist/podtable.js` file from a `<script>` tag on a webpage
+* Include the  `podtable/dist/podtable.css` from `<link>` tag on a webpage
+* And you're set to go

+To encourage active collaboration i recommend pull requests, not just bug reports thanks for contributing.

 # Miscellaneous

+## Examples

+See examples folder [here](examples/index.html) or view it live on [Codepen](https://codepen.io/inlogicstudio/pen/BaZyyGZ)

 ## Roadmap
 * Columns sorting
 * Server side rendering
 * Pagination

-## Examples

-See examples folder [here](examples/index.html) or view it live on [Codepen](https://codepen.io/inlogicstudio/pen/BaZyyGZ)

-## Contributing

-Thank you for considering to contribute to Podtablejs You can read the contribution guide [here](.github/CONTRIBUTING.md)

 ## License